 MetadataShow full item record

-Studies in Australia and China identified host-plant volatile blends from peach and pear that capture relatively high numbers of Oriental fruit moths Grapholita molesta (Busck).
-To determine if these blends are attractive in other countries and relative to each other.
-The host-plant blends were tested simultaneously in Chile, a new location, together with a laboratory blend identified in Switzerland and a new "Total" blend mixing components of all three blends.
+Studies in Australia and China identified host-plant volatile blends from peach and pear that captured relatively high numbers of Grapholita molesta (Busck).
+To determine if these blends are attractive in other countries and relative to each other, the two host-plant blends, a laboratory blend identified in Switzerland, and a new "Total blend" made by mixing components of all three blends, were field tested in Chile for the first time.
 Same solvent type, concentrations and dispensers as in the original studies, plus an additional concentration and solvent, were used.
-Only the Swiss blend at the low dose in hexane captured significantly more males than the solvent traps, albeit in very low numbers (1.46 ± 1.46 mean ± SEM males/trap/week).
-To determine if the host-plant blends increased the response of males to sex pheromone, and improve adult monitoring under mating disruption, we compared captures in traps baited with sex pheromone alone with captures in traps baited with sex pheromone and host-plant blends.
-The host-plant blends alone did not capture any adults, however they decreased captures of the sex pheromone, and the effect was dose-dependent for the Chinese and Total blends.
-A laboratory wind tunnel test confirmed the lack of response of G. molesta males to the Australian, Chinese and Swiss plant blends.
-However, in contrast to the field test, in the laboratory males responded sooner and in higher numbers to mixtures of sex pheromone and host-plant blends than to sex pheromone alone.
+Only the Swiss blend at the low dose in n-hexane captured significantly more males than the solvent traps, albeit in very low numbers (1.46 ± 1.46 mean ± SEM males/trap/week).
+Furthermore, host-plant blends decreased male captures in sex pheromone traps, and the effect was dose-dependent for the Chinese and Total blends.
+A laboratory flight-tunnel test confirmed the lack of response of G. molesta males to the Australian, Chinese and Swiss plant blends, but in the flight tunnel males responded sooner and in higher numbers to mixtures of sex pheromone and host-plant blends than to sex pheromone alone.

 The following license files are associated with this item:

 Except where otherwise noted, this item's license is described as cc-by, (c) Barros-Parada et al., 2017

 Showing items related by title, author, creator and subject.